peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 1. Phase H: Architecture Change Management
 1. Requirements Management: this is the process for managing architectural requirements throughout the ADM.

+### Provide a high-level overview of ADM

+* The Prilimary phase provides the overall view of stakeholders, scope of the enterprise, and architecture principals. the requirments for the `Architecture Project`, Most importanlty deffines the `goal` it also defined the SOW, Communication plan, Project Plan, Architecture Capabilities, team memebers.
+It mainly defines the `Architectural Project Requirments`.
+This requirement is refered to as `Statement for Architectural Work` (this is exaclty like SOW but it is SAW)
+* Phase A Defines the Scope of the work, estimate resources, budget, roadmap and schedules, PKI and metrics, and Communication Plan. this is excalty like a Project management approach.
+It identifies the new capabilites to be delivered and the business value it provides.
+Also to Obtain approval for the `Statement for Architectural Work`.
+* The Phase B translates the architectural gaols and requirments to business requirments.
+Define the baseline, and target architecture and the gaps in the business process. and possibly associate any requirments from the Requirment Phase.
+* The Phase C translates the Gaps from the Pahse B into application and data requirments, define the baseline, and target architecutrue and gaps at the application and data level.
+* Phase D translates the gaps from the Phase C into the requirments from phase C and add any requirments from the Requirments Phase.
+It defines the baseline and  target architecture into the gaps at the technology level.
+* Phase E analyse the Gaps from the Phase C and D and possibly the Phase B into a solution. this solution will be working with Solutions Architecture.
+* Phase F is the delivery of the design and solutions fromthe Phase E.
+* Phase G ensure and supervise the implementation of the solution and make sure they are fully inline with the defined solutions.
+* Phase H ensure the architecture capabilites,

 ### What are the TOGAF deliverables, artefacts, and building blocks?

 The Architecture Content Framework uses the following three categories to describe the type of architectural work products: